dirigiblelabs/curriculum-2018/VladimirNachev/Homeworks/Homework 3 (documentation)/Git.md

 <p>
   The Git perspective is comprised of Git and Console views and Workspace menu.
 It enables the users to perform simple Git operations such as cloning a repository to a workspace, pulling changes, and pushing commits.
 The user can create, manage, and switch between multiple workspaces through the Workspace menu.
   <br>
-  *Note*: In case of merge conflict on Push operation, a new branch with your local changes will be created in the remote repository.
+  <i>Note</i>: In case of merge conflict on Push operation, a new branch with your local changes will be created in the remote repository.
 From this point you can use your preferred tooling to apply the actual merge between the two branches.
 </p>

 ## Functionalities